-Carbon 60
+Carbon 60 and other fullerenes

 H. W. (now Sir Harry) Kroto and others discovered a new form of carbon, C{60} , in 1985 (Kroto, R. Curl and R. Smalley were awarded the 1996 Nobel Prize in Chemistry for this).
 The C{60} molecule has carbon atoms at the 60 vertices of a truncated icosahedron.
-The shape is familiar to those who watch football: typically, soccer balls have white hexagonal and black pentagonal faces.
+The shape is familiar to those who watch football: typically, soccer balls have 20 white hexagonal and 12 black pentagonal faces.
 This form of carbon (in addition to diamond and graphite) is called fullerene, from the 'geodesic dome' of the architect Buckminster Fuller.
 It is found in outer space (it has even been suggested that life on earth originated from this source).
-It has remarkable properties; see W for details.
+It has remarkable properties; other forms are C{70} , C{76} , C{82} , C{84} .